On the Brun--Titchmarsh theorem. I: Comments and remarks

-Hypothesis R$^*$ exhibits squareroot cancellations within incomplete Kloosterman sums.
-It seems far beyond the current technique to prove Conjecture \ref{conj:HypothesisR*} for general $q$, even in the case $|I|\approx q^{0.99}.$ On the other hand, Conjecture \ref{conj:HypothesisR*} corresponds to the exponent pair hypothesis in the theory of arithmetic exponent pairs, for which we hope $(\kappa,\lambda)=(0,\frac{1}{2})$ is admissible for \eqref{eq:exponentpair-estimate}.
-This illustrates that all of our previous arguments should never beat \eqref{eq:BT-HypothesisR*} unconditionally even imposing factorization conditions on $q$.
+are admissible in \eqref{eq:BT}.
+Hypothesis R$^*$ exhibits square-root cancellations within incomplete Kloosterman sums.
+It seems far beyond the current techniques to prove Conjecture \ref{conj:HypothesisR*} for general $q$, even in the case $|I|\approx q^{0.99}.$ On the other hand, Conjecture \ref{conj:HypothesisR*} corresponds to the exponent pair hypothesis in the theory of arithmetic exponent pairs, for which we hope $(\kappa,\lambda)=(0,\frac{1}{2})$ is admissible for \eqref{eq:exponentpair-estimate}.
+This illustrates that all of our previous arguments starting from additive characters should never beat \eqref{eq:BT-HypothesisR*} unconditionally, even when imposing factorization conditions on $q$.

 However, as $\varpi\rightarrow 9/20-$ for instance, Theorem \ref{thm:BT-smoothmoduli<1/2} shows that $C(\varpi)=5/(5-6\varpi)$ is admissible, as long as $q$ is squarefree and smooth.
-This is obviously sharper than the conjectural bound \ref{eq:BT-HypothesisR*} which takes $C(\varpi)=6/(5-6\varpi).$ As one may see from previous sections, Theorem \ref{thm:BT-smoothmoduli<1/2} is proved by using orthogonality of multiplicative characters, so that Lemma \ref{lm:incompletecharactersum-smoothmoduli} on character sums has been applied to finish the proof.
+This is obviously sharper than the conjectural bound \eqref{eq:BT-HypothesisR*} which takes $C(\varpi)=6/(5-6\varpi).$ As one may see from previous sections, Theorem \ref{thm:BT-smoothmoduli<1/2} is proved using the orthogonality of multiplicative characters, and hence Lemma \ref{lm:incompletecharactersum-smoothmoduli} on character sums can be applied to complete the argument.
 This phenomenon indicates that for $\varpi<1/2-$ it is clever to use multiplicative characters, and for $\varpi>1/2+$ additive ones might be more powerful instead.
 The exact transition range is very mysterious to the authors.